Stuart period: Education

 There was no free schooling for ordinary children, but in the towns and cities small local private schools were opened for the benefit of the boys of the middle classes, and a few were opened for girls.
 The rich and the nobility relied on private tutors.
 Private schools were starting to open for young men of the upper classes, and universities operated in Scotland and England.
-The University of Oxford and the University of Cambridge provided some education for prospective Anglican ministers, but otherwise had academic standards well below their counterparts in Scotland.
+The University of Oxford and the University of Cambridge provided some education for prospective Anglican ministers.

 Historians have looked at local documents to see how many men and women used their signature and how many used X's.
 Literacy rates were very low before 1500, but grew steadily in the next three centuries, with men twice as likely to be literate as comparable women.
 In 1500, literacy rates for women were 1%; by 1560 they had reached 5%; by 1640 about 10%; by 1710 about 25% (versus 50% for men).
 Two forces were at work: Protestant religion called for the ability to read the Bible, and changing social and economic conditions.
 For example, towns grew rapidly, providing jobs in retailing in which literacy was a distinct advantage.